 8. Measure your impact

-Follow up on a few easy key indicators (usually the same ones you used during your waste audit previous step) in order to be able to measure (or at least estimate) your progress and impact.
-Celebrate successes with your employees!
+Follow up on a few easy key indicators (usually the same ones you used during Step 2 – waste audit) in order to be able to measure your progress and impact (or at least estimate them).
+And of course, to celebrate successes with your employees!

 Communicate internally and externally to your different stakeholders to raise-awareness, inspire other organisations and also influence your guests behaviour.
-Communicate your successes but also about the limitations of your actions and next challenges identified.
+Communicate your successes but also about the next challenges identified.
 Nobody is perfect, be honnest about it, you’ll gain in credibility and trust.
-Use metrics which are striking: instead of “we saved X amount of waste.”, prefer “we reduced our waste per guest night by X% over last year.”
-Celebrate publicly and use as encouragement to continue!
+Use metrics which are striking: instead of “we saved X amount of waste.”, prefer “We saved X trees in 2019 compared to 2018.”
+Celebrate publicly and use encouragements to continue!

 10. Start again from step five